cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 $ git pull https://github.com/cwchentw/mdcms.git 1.0
 ```

 mdcms is still experimental and envolving currently.
-We may announce some specific version to maintain if we think mdcms is mature enough.
+We may announce some stable version to maintain if we think mdcms is mature enough.